zacharee/SamloaderKotlin/README.md

 ### Command Line:
 1. Open the Terminal view in Android Studio (bottom-left).
-2. Enter `gradlew packageAppImage` on Windows, `./gradlew packageAppImage` on Linux, or `./gradlew packageDmg` on macOS.
+2. Enter `gradlew createDistributable` on Windows, `./gradlew createDistributable` on Linux, or `./gradlew packageDmg` on macOS.
 3. Once it finishes building, check the output log to see where the executable was saved.

 ### GUI:
 1. Open the Gradle view in Android Studio (top-right).
 2. Expand the project, then expand "desktop".
-3. Expand "Tasks," then "build," and double-click "packageAppImage" on Windows and Linux, or "packageDmg" on macOS.
+3. Expand "Tasks," then "build," and double-click "createDistributable" on Windows and Linux, or "packageDmg" on macOS.
 4. Once it finishes building, check the output log to see where the executable was saved.

 On macOS, you'll have to also add an extra step.
 Use the same process as above to run the "notarizeDmg" task after packaging.